Use your education to show you have the knowledge to land the job

 1. Degree earned

-Whatever it was, it is the most important education detail you can put on your resume because it is the most official piece of evidence of your education.
+Whatever it was, it's the most important education detail you can put on your resume, because it's the official evidence of your education.

 Remember that one degree type can be applied to a variety of fields of study.
 For example, a Bachelor of Science degree can be earned for both physics and computer science.
 Therefore, in addition to the degree itself, you must include the major for which the degree was earned.
 This way, a hiring manager knows exactly what topics you've studied.

 If you completed any minors or concentrations, you can include those too.

 Add some context to your education by listing the university, college, or institution where you went to school.
 This is especially important if you attended a well-respected program in your field, because it will make you seem all the more impressive.